wireapp/wire-server-deploy/offline/Instrument_monitoring.md

   --create-namespace
 ```

-- This command installs (or upgrades) the kube-prometheus-stack Helm chart with the release name wire-server in the monitoring namespace, using custom values.yaml.
+- This command installs (or upgrades) the kube-prometheus-stack Helm chart with the release name `prometheus` in the `monitoring` namespace, using custom values.yaml.
 - Sets the auth secret for basic auth for prometheus endpoint
 - Gets the basic auth secrets from `values/wire-server/secrets.yaml` created with `offline-secrets.sh` script.
 - The `--create-namespace` flag will create the namespace if it does not exist.